spack/spack/lib/spack/docs/contribution_guide.rst

    $ git add <files_to_be_part_of_the_commit>
    $ git commit --message <descriptive_message_of_this_particular_commit>

-Now, you can push it to your remote fork and create a PR:
+Next, push it to your remote fork and create a PR:

 .. code-block:: console